Ben-Kerman/immersive/doc/style.md

 Styles are nested.
-For example, the style for selected text is based on the style for the text selection interface, so if text_select is set to be bold, the selection will also be.
+For example, the style for selected text is based on the style for the text selection interface, so if text_select is set to be bold, the selection will be too.
 The section name is a `/`-separated path to the style being configured by it.

 Styling is done through Advanced Substation Alpha (SSA/ASS) tags internally.